xUser5000/CS-Notes/Computer Architecture/Memory Hierarchy/Disks/Disks.md

 # Explanation
-- Disks are usually used as the secondary storage device in a computer system.
+- Disks are [[IO Devices]] that are usually used as the secondary storage device in a computer system.
 - Types of disks:
 	- [[Hard Disk Drives (HDD)]]
 	- [[Solid State Drives (SSD)]]